gagejustins/Kickstarter/README.md

 # Kickstarter
-Analysis and prediction of Kickstarter project data.
+Analysis of Kickstarter project data.
 Can we predict which projects will succeed?
+You can download the dataset here: https://www.kaggle.com/kemical/kickstarter-projects.